MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-and-deploy-a-virtual-machine-from-a-template.md

     -   The self-service user role must have the **Deploy** or **Deploy (From template only)** actions in their user role scope.

     -   The template must be available to the self-service user role as an assigned resource, or the self-service user role must be granted access in the template properties.

-    For information about how to assign resources to a self-service role, see [How to create a Self-Service User role in VMM](How-to-create-a-Self-Service-User-role-in-VMM.md).
-For information about how self-service users can share resources between self-service user roles, see [How to enable self-service users to share resources in VMM](How-to-enable-self-service-users-to-share-resources-in-VMM.md).

 -   You can use VMM to configure availability settings for the virtual machine.